-Another reason viewership is taken so seriously is user ability to find videos they’re interested in.
-It would be soul-crushing to sift through tons of spam videos in order to get tothat one your colleague suggested about how to edit videos.
+Another reason viewership is taken so seriously is users’ ability to find videos they’re interested in.
+It would be soul-crushing to sift through tons of spam videos in order to get to the one that you want to get to.

-All this talk of algorithms and homepages may seem a little overwhelming, when the main question is actually, “How do I use this stuff to get views?”
-Don’t worry, as long as youoptimize videos for search, you’ll find ways to get people clicking on your content.
+All of this talk of algorithms and homepages may seem a little overwhelming, when the main question is actually, “How do I use this stuff to get views?”
+Don’t worry, as long as you optimize videos for search, you’ll find ways to get people clicking on your content.